tskit-dev/tskit/docs/stats.md

 specify different two-locus summaries of the data.
 It otherwise behaves similarly to most other functions with respect to `sample_sets` and `indexes`.

-Two-locus statistics can be computed using two modes, either `sites` or `branch`, and these should be interpreted in the same way as these modes in the single-site statistics.
-Site statistics allow for multi-allelic data, while branch statistics assume an infinite sites model.
+Two-locus statistics can be computed using two modes, either `site` or `branch`, and these should be interpreted in the same way as these modes in the single-site statistics.
 Within this framework, we also implement polarisation, but do not expose it to the user, opting to provide statistics that are polarised where appropriate.

 (sec_stats_two_locus_site)=